twoton-tdr/Calculator/README.md

 # Calculator
-Builded a Calculator as part of the OdinProject Curriculum
+Builded a Calculator using HTML, CSS and Javascript as part of the OdinProject Curriculum.

 live preview: